-The following table provides a breakdown of the population in 2017 by age for Victoria and the various surrounding communities, according to ESRI data.
+Table 2.9 provides a breakdown of the population in 2017 and 2022 by age for Victoria and the various surrounding communities, according to ESRI data.
 Persons age 65 or older represent at least 8 percent of the population in Victoria as well as Chanhassen, Waconia, Chaska, Carver County, and the overall Twin Cities metro area.
-Victoria has a higher percentage of residents below age 15 than Chanhassen, Chaska, Carver County, or the overall Twin Cities area, and a lower percentage of
+Victoria has a higher percentage of residents below age 15 than Chanhassen, Chaska, Carver County, or the overall Twin Cities area, and a lower percentage of residents age 25 to 34 than the other geographies listed in the table.
+Conversely, Victoria has a higher percentage of residents age 35 to 44 and 45 to 54 than other communities in the area.
+The data indicate that Victoria continues to grow as a good location for families with children.